dugancathal/vim-secretary/README.md

 time through a simple web interface using just vim on my side, and providing a nice clean web GUI for my manager to know what I'm doing.

+Note: I've written this ahead of time.
+Consider the README as a kind of BDD until further notice is given.
+Feel free to hit me up if you want to help out, though.

 ## Installation

 Install: